revolist/revogrid-docs/blog/how-scheduling-works.md

 ---
 title: How Gantt Scheduling Works
-description: A business-focused guide to automatic scheduling, calendars, dependency logic, critical path, resource capacity, and planning use cases in RevoGrid Gantt.
+description: A business-focused guide to automatic scheduling, calendars, dependency logic, critical path, resource capacity, and planning use cases in RevoGantt.
 date: 2026-07-08
 author: "RevoGrid Team"
 tags: